unitycatalog/unitycatalog/docs/quickstart.md

 ## APIs and Compatibility

-- Open API specification: The Unity Catalog Rest API is documented [here](../api).
+- Open API specification: See the Unity Catalog Rest API.
 - Compatibility and stability: The APIs are currently evolving and should not be assumed to be stable.